SuperSephy/dev-databases/README.md

 Vagrant 1.9.3
 ```

-Install the necessary plugins for Vagrant.
+Install the necessary plugins for Vagrant (Ubuntu only).

 But first, you'll need to install ruby-dev if you don't have it: `sudo apt-get install ruby-dev`